patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/wizard/design.md

 * Keep step labels short.
 The title at the top of each screen may be used to elaborate on the step label, but in all cases there should be a direct relationship between the step label and the screen title.
 * The last step should always be labeled review.
-* If you are replacing the default button labels, keep them short and action oriented, e.g. “Create network.”
+* Default button labels for wizard navigation are: Next, Back, and Finish.
+If you are replacing the default button labels, keep them short and action oriented, e.g. “Create network.”

 ## Related components and demos